"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-\begin{rem} The well known contribution~\cite{Ralston:69} implies that, for a trapping obstacle $\Omega$ and for an arbitrarily large time $\mathcal{T}$, initial conditions can be selected so that the local energy $E(u, D, t)$ in~\eqref{energy_decay} with $D =\Omega^c\cap \{|\bfr| < R\}$ remains arbitrarily close to the initial energy value $E(u, D, 0)$ for $0\leq t\leq \mathcal{T}$.
-In particular, this result implies that a decay bound of the form~\eqref{energy_decay} that is uniformly valid for all admissible incident initial conditions and for all compact sets $D\subset \Omega^c$ cannot hold for a trapping obstacle.
-References~\cite{Ikawa:82,Ikawa:88} do present, however, uniformly valid decay estimates relative to higher order Sobolev norms over the complete exterior domain, which are valid for trapping structures consisting a unions of convex obstacles, for which the trapping rays span spatial regions of zero measure (indeed, a single ray in the case of the structure consisting of two convex connected obstacles in~\cite{Ikawa:82}, and as implied by Assumption (H.2) in~\cite{Ikawa:88}).
-In the same spirit, \Cref{3d_decay_thm_ii} and Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy} present decay results, including of the local energy $E(u, D, t)$, that are uniformly valid for all admissible incident fields in terms of higher-order {\em surface} Sobolev norms, which are valid for trapping obstacles satisfying the $q$-growth condition---which includes obstacles, such as those depicted in \Cref{fig:3d_connected_trapping}, for which the trapping rays span volumetric regions of positive mesaure. \end{rem}
+\begin{rem} The well known contribution~\cite{Ralston:69} shows that, for a trapping obstacle $\Omega$ and for an arbitrarily large time $\mathcal{T}$, initial conditions can be selected so that the local energy $E(u, D, t)$ in~\eqref{energy_decay} with $D =\Omega^c\cap \{|\bfr| < R\}$ remains arbitrarily close to the initial energy value $E(u, D, 0)$ for $0\leq t\leq \mathcal{T}$.
+In particular, the result~\cite{Ralston:69} implies that a decay bound of the form~\eqref{energy_decay} that is uniformly valid for all admissible incident initial conditions and for all compact sets $D\subset \Omega^c$ cannot hold for a trapping obstacle.
+References~\cite{Ikawa:82,Ikawa:88} do present, however, uniformly valid decay estimates relative to higher order Sobolev norms over the complete exterior domain, which are valid for trapping structures consisting of certain unions of convex obstacles, for which the trapping rays span spatial regions of zero measure (indeed, a single ray in the case of the structure consisting of two convex connected obstacles in~\cite{Ikawa:82}, and more generally, as implied by Assumption (H.2) in~\cite{Ikawa:88}).
+In the same spirit, \Cref{3d_decay_thm_ii} and Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy} present decay results for trapping obstacles satisfying the $q$-growth condition (including a result of decay for the local energy $E(u, D, t)$) in terms of higher-order {\em surface} Sobolev norms, that are uniformly valid for all admissible incident fields.
+In particular, these results apply to obstacles such as those depicted in \Cref{fig:3d_connected_trapping} (for which the trapping rays span volumetric regions of positive measure), in addition to the examples~\cite{Ikawa:82,Ikawa:88} which, per reference~\cite{Spence:20}, satisfy the $q$-growth condition with $q=1$. \end{rem}